My village

 urbanisme@valdisere.fr

-- Winter hours
+- Winter timetable

 Monday to Friday: 9am - 12pm and 2pm - 6pm